savetheplatypi/savetheplatypi.github.io/2_Present.md

 <section id="three">
 	<div class="inner">
 		<header class="major">
-			<h2>Massa libero</h2>
+			<h2>Right now</h2>
 		</header>
 		<p>It is a transitory period.
 COVID-19 hit my career like many others.
-I'm utilizing this time to redefine my skill sets and intentions.
+I'm utilizing this time to redefine my skillset and intentions.
 Utilizing  Neurotechnology to help the human species has long been my dream.
 It is a perfect time to make it a reality.</p>
 		<ul class="actions">
 					<li><a href="https://www.linkedin.com/in/savetheplatypi/detail/recent-activity/shares/" class="button">Learn more on LinkedIn</a></li>
 		</ul>